 Kix Brooks and Ronnie Dunn paired up in 1990 to create the Grammy-winning duo Brooks & Dunn.
 They had a long trek together -- 10 studio albums, one Christmas album and three compilation albums -- before announcing their retirement as a group in 2009 and performing a final concert in September 2010.

-With 21 No. 1 songs and all but two of their albums certified platinum or higher, the duo was certainly a force to be reckoned with on the country music front.
-And there’s no telling what may be yet to come for Brooks & Dunn; after all, they’re still performing together at a Las Vegas residency with Reba McEntire and prepping a hits album, Reboot, for release in April.
+With 20 No. 1 songs and all but two of their albums certified platinum or higher, the duo was certainly a force to be reckoned with on the country music front.
+And there's no telling what may be yet to come for Brooks & Dunn; after all, they're still performing together at a Las Vegas residency with Reba McEntire and prepping a hits album, Reboot, for release in April.

-One thing is for sure, however: Brooks & Dunn’s songs will forever be on the playlists of country fans; after all, they're soon-to-be Country Music Hall of Fame inductees.
+One thing is for sure, however: Brooks & Dunn's songs will forever be on the playlists of country fans; after all, they're soon-to-be Country Music Hall of Fame inductees.
 To get those playlists started, The Boot has picked our Top 10 tracks from B&D.

 The all-star trio of Brooks, Dunn and McEntire makes this song extra special.
 "If You See Him / If You See Her" was the title track for the artists' 1998 albums (Brooks & Dunn put out "If You See Her," while McEntire released "If You See Him").
 The three singers debuted the song at the 1998 ACM Awards.

 "You're Going to Miss Me When I'm Gone"From: 'Waitin' on Sundown' (1994)